9600dev/llmvm/README.md

 OPENAPI_API_KEY  # your openai API key
 SERPAPI_API_KEY  # https://serpapi.com/ API key for web and news searches.
-SEC_API_KEY  # if you want to use SEC's Edgar api to get 10K's and 10Q's etc, get an account at https://sec-api.io/
+SEC_API_KEY  # if you want to use SEC's Edgar api to get 10K's and 10Q's etc, get an account at https://sec-api.io/ EDITOR  # set this to your favorite terminal editor (vim or emacs or whatever) so you can /edit messages or /edit_ast the Starlark code before it gets executed etc.
 ```

 ## Things to do